JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

-[//]: # (title: Build a full stack web app with Kotlin Multiplatform)
+[//]: # (title: Build a full-stack web app with Kotlin Multiplatform)

 This tutorial demonstrates how to build a connected full-stack application with IntelliJ IDEA.
 You will create a simple JSON API and learn how to use the API from a web app using Kotlin and React.

 The application consists of a server part using Kotlin/JVM and a web client using Kotlin/JS.
 Both parts will be a one Kotlin Multiplatform project.
+Since the whole app will be in Kotlin, you can share libraries and programming paradigms (such as using Coroutines for concurrency) on both frontend and backend.

+Using Kotlin throughout the whole stack also makes it possible to write classes and functions that can be used from both the JVM and JS targets of your application.
+In this tutorial, you'll primarily utilize this functionality to share a type-safe representation of the data between client and server.

 You will also use popular Kotlin multiplatform libraries and frameworks:

 * [`kotlinx.serialization`](https://github.com/Kotlin/kotlinx.serialization)
 * [`kotlinx.coroutines`](https://github.com/Kotlin/kotlinx.coroutines)
 * The [Ktor](https://ktor.io/) framework

+Delegating the task of serialization and deserialization from and to type-safe objects to the `kotlinx.serialization` multiplatform library helps you make the communication of data safe and practically trivial.

 The output will be a simple shopping list application that allows planning your groceries.